Reports of the Tarn’s death have been greatly exaggerated

 “They jump back in the water and poo.
 This is now a major source of pollution and has rendered the Tarn unable to support any aquatic life”

 As an enclosed water body full of wild animals, surely we should expect it to be dirty?
 Residents have been teaching their children it’s dirty for over 30 years.
-But unlike the Wharfe, it’s not even knee-deep in most places which means people can’t ever bathe or swim in it, so is dirty water really a problem?
+It’s knee-deep in most places so people can’t swim even if they wanted to.
+It’s not the Wharfe.
+Is dirty water even a problem?
 It’s been like this for decades.
 We’re also not convinced that 60 ducks is a “very large” population.
 It doesn’t seem crowded and the birds can always fly away.

 These aren’t the right priorities for the Tarn.
 We’d prefer grant monies be spent increasing the quantity of water flowing through the Tarn instead, or alternatives like dredging to remove sediment.
+Removing the sediment would improve the water quality and increase the capacity, which would also make it more resistant to droughts caused by climate change in the future.
 We’d even like to see habitat improvements for ducks to protect against heron.

 Why are these changes happening?